DonSaul/CLPLDOTNETTASKS/Demo 1/Homework-4/H4-partA/readme.md

-﻿
-# Homework 4 - part A
+﻿# SoftServe | Homework 4 - part A

 ## Purpose